Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-list-component/README.md

       <Route path="/hoots" element={<HootList />} />
     </>
   ) : (
-    // If no user is logged in, render an empty placeholder (a 404):
+    // If no user is logged in, render an empty placeholder:
     <></>
   );
 }